Collaborate to enable broader change

 Unilever's "SWAT" team, a group of procurement professionals, provides procurement solutions across the global supply chain.
 Empowered to make decisions, they promote sustainable procurement by mitigating risks, engaging suppliers on sustainability, and spearheading innovative procurement practices.⁷

-EXAMPLE: Merging procurement with sustainability
+EXAMPLE: Merging procurement and sustainability functions

-Some companies, including Mars, AB InBev, and Puma, have merged their sustainability and procurement functions to manage better and mitigate value chain risk.⁸ ⁹ ¹⁰
+Some companies, including Mars, AB InBev, and Puma, have merged their sustainability and procurement functions to better manage and mitigate value chain risk.⁸ ⁹ ¹⁰

 EXAMPLE: Purchasing requires sustainability expert support